AnthonyCxx/Notes-and-Writeups/C#/DataTypes/Arrays.md

 > Reference: [C# Documentation: Ranges and Indices](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-8.0/ranges)

 ## Arrays with Values of Different Types
-Since C# has a [_unified type system_](https://stackoverflow.com/questions/4233112/what-is-a-unified-type-system), all datatypes, including primitive datetypes, have an underlying _object_ datatype that they inherit from.
+Since C# has a [_unified type system_](https://stackoverflow.com/questions/4233112/what-is-a-unified-type-system), all datatypes, including primitive datatypes, have an underlying _object_ class that they inherit from.
 Using the _object_ type as the datatype for the array allows an array to have varying datatypes.
 ```C#
 object[] exampleArray = {"name", 10.5, 100};